 Tech Update: Render on Substrates

-Introduction: This article provides additional guidance on the use of rendering on different substrates.
+Introduction: This article (latest updated October 2021) provides additional guidance on the use of rendering on different substrates.
 It is important that all workmanship carried out during construction be completed in accordance with the relevant tolerances.
 The article covers:

 - General requirements